Join us in our weekly market thread.

+Nothing new here ..
 EURGBP locked in the channel with the recent May resignation putting it back to the mean.
-The channel that is Brexit closed over the Kijun as the EURUSD component held the channel, back testing the cloud.
+Brexit channel closed over the Kijun as the EURUSD component held the channel, back testing the cloud.
 With all the politics the channel remains valid for now.

 Japanese Yen – USDJPY

-The Mexican peso in the big picture has been sideways for a LONG time under the cloud, MXN soft with the rest of the emerging markets closing near the tenkan in the USDMXN with the Weekly 5/8 Murrey Math resistance.
+The Mexican peso in the big picture had been sideways for a LONG time under the cloud, the Mexican tariff saga causing weakness with the rest of the emerging markets.
+With the deal done after the close watch Kijun, tenkan cloud as support with the Weekly 5/8 Murrey Math resistance.

 The Week Ahead